TridentSDK/slate/source/index.md

 - [EventManager benchmark](http://bit.ly/1B3psZv)
 - [Scheduler benchmark](http://bit.ly/12fTNow)

 All benchmarks have a baseline benchmark at 0, called *control*.
 The traditional benchmark, before the update, used straight pounding on the data structure that was being benchmarked.
 In a realistic situation, this does not happen.
-Thankfully, we used [JMH](http://openjdk.java.net/projects/code-tools/jmh/), which is feature packed with everything we needed to performance test our classes.
+Thankfully, we used [JMH](http://openjdk.java.net/projects/code-tools/jmh/), which is feature packed with everything we need to performance test our classes.

 One of the features was the `Blackhole` class, which is used in the benchmarking infrastructure to prevent optimization of the harness.
 Then, there was `Blackhole.consumeCPU(int)`.
-This is used to amoritize the test pounding on the harness, which was used in the tests to improve realism and accuracy of the calcuations.
+This is used to amortize the test pounding on the harness, which was used in the tests to improve realism and accuracy of the calculations.

-The graphs were a result of 4 hours of work to experiment with Google Charts's [excellent API](https://developers.google.com/chart/).
+The graphs were a result of 4 hours of work experimenting with Google Charts' [excellent API](https://developers.google.com/chart/).
 However, there were a couple things that may seem to be off at first.
-The primary thing you'd see is that there are *negative values*.
+The most apparent incongruity is that there are *negative values*.
 How is this possible?
 Let's begin by examining how the charts are generated from the data.

 The charts are generated by running `Benchmarks.chart(Benchmarks.parse(Collection<RunResult>, String)`.
 The `parse` method iterates through the results to find the times and label of the benchmarks.
-All benchmarks are run with a `control` group, which measures the CPU cycles taken up by the amoritization method discussed above.
-Since each harness runs the consumption method, we have the actual benchmark PLUS the cost of running the amoritization.
-Therefore, we plot the data by subtracting the amoritization cost from the total benchmark.
+All benchmarks are run with a `control` group, which measures the CPU cycles taken up by the amortization method discussed above.
+Since each harness runs the consumption method, we have the actual benchmark PLUS the cost of running the amortization.
+Therefore, we plot the data by subtracting the amortization cost from the total benchmark.
 HOWEVER, this is not totally accurate.
-The amoritization harness runs independently of the other harnesses, therefore, it may be larger or smaller than the benchmarked value of the particular harness.
+The amortization harness runs independently of the other harnesses, therefore, it may be larger or smaller than the benchmarked value of the particular harness.

 Secondly, you may see that if you run the method several times, you'd get different colors (yay).
 This WILL NOT affect the data produced by the graph.
-The colors are randomized when generated, so that will not comprimise the integrity or the accuracy of the data gathered during the test.
+The colors are randomized when generated, so that will not compromise the integrity or the accuracy of the data gathered during the test.

 Third, you might also see that control is a straight line...
 Yes, it is a straight line if you look at the URL data.
-Control, again, is the amoritization cost, which is subtracted by the amoritization cost when plotted...
-So the amoritization cost minus the amoritization cost is 0.
+Control, again, is the amortization cost, which is subtracted by the amortization cost when plotted...
+So the amortization cost minus the amortization cost is 0.

 ----